‘The Walking Dead’ Season 7 Finale: How Did It Compare To Previous Finales?

 Comic book fans of The Walking Dead were likely eager to tune into the Season 7 finale to find whether Sasha (Sonequa Martin-Green) would suffer the same fate as her comic book counterpart character, Holly.
 For others, who are a fan of the television series alone, it was probably the hope that Negan would be killed that had them tuning into the Season 7 finale.
 But this seemed not enough to get fans flocking to the show on Sunday night like in previous finales.

 Nielsen data, released on Tuesday, shows that the Season 7 finale of The Walking Dead had the lowest ratings since the Season 2 finale.
-And, if you remember back that far, Season 2 was the much maligned season set on Hershel’s farm and is generally considered the lest favorite Walking Dead season among fans.
+And, if you remember back that far, Season 2 was the much maligned season set on Hershel’s farm and is generally considered the least favorite Walking Dead season among fans.

 11.3 million Walking Dead fans tuned in to see the Season 7 finale, down from the 17 million who chose to watch the Season 7 premiere.
-That is an approximate 33 per cent decline in viewership over the season.
+That is an approximate 33 percent decline in viewership over the season.
 Although, this decline was already becoming apparent by the mid-season finale when 15.9 million viewers tuned in.

 While 11.3 million is a sharp decline from the Season 7 premiere, it is not the worst rating season finale ever for The Walking Dead.
 Season 1 takes out that honor, with only 5.97 million viewers watching.
 However, considering the show premiered with 5.35 million viewers, and only six episodes to improve upon things, that season finale still holds its own, especially considering, by the Season 2 premiere, it had managed to amass 2 million more viewers.